KaivalyaD/vgpm/README.md

 I made it with [Debayan](https://www.linkedin.com/in/debayan-mazumdar-1a8a5821a/?originalSubdomain=in), a good friend of mine.

-Debayan did most of the hardware and I wrote most of the software.
+Debayan did most of the hardware and I wrote most of the code.

 Unfortunately, most of the code we wrote is now lost somewhere deep within the labyrinth of computers in the Microcontrollers Lab at PICT.